 - Cover the pot and cook for 30–40 minutes, until lentils become thoroughly tender.

-- You can either eat this soup as is in the current state or puree it until it is creamy and smooth.
+- You can either eat this soup as is in the current state or puree it

 - Add milk and stir.